We helped Diane reduce youth homelessness.

 - Reduce family conflict and help young people avoid homelessness by empowering professionals to provide better help

-Right from the start we knew that SCCR, as a new charity, lacked the the reputation and recognition of other organisations and would have to to fight for a foothold in the third sector.
+Right from the start we knew that SCCR, as a new charity, lacked the reputation and recognition of other organisations and would have to fight for a foothold in the third sector.
 Additionally, their target audience was wide, varied and contrasting; both young people and parents, along with professionals working in mediation and family support.

 To overcome these challenges, we devised five key strategic points:

 - Craft a single web presence, visual style and tone of voice that would appeal to all audience types

 - Place usability at the heart of the website; creating an easy to navigate resource of information and help for everyone

 - Develop useful content and advice to attract and retain visitors; putting the visitor’s needs first to create a usable online tool

 - Design an email marketing plan, build a subscriber base and regularly drive those recipients back to the website for updated information